|Web.com standout features|

 What Are the Pros and Cons of Web.com?

 What Web.com excels at is providing a ridiculously easy-to-use website builder and low plan pricing.
-It isn’t for everyone, though.
+But if you want customization, you’ll find it lacking.
 Although it offers SEO tools, for example, it limits your access to your site’s code, so you can’t optimize your site — you have to pay for someone else to do it for you.

 - Affordable: I haven’t seen a complete website package (with free domain and Secure Sockets Layer (SSL) certificate at such a low introductory price.
 It almost makes up for Web.com not offering a free trial or free plan.